benhaslett/MiningScripts/README.md

 When the script runs it reads those files.
 If nothing in MiningProofApps is running it'll check if the things in MiningApps are running and start them if requried.
 ## TO DO
 * Auto Generate MiningProofApps from what's in the steam library (or other game store)
-* Write an Installer script that will setup the script to run from task scheduler
+* Fix the Installer script so that ot will setup the script to run from task scheduler with Run wther user is logged on or not checked...